-As a top 10 finalist, you will attend a residential course led by Peter Nicholas.
-The course will take place between Sunday 7 December 2014 and Tuesday 9 December 2014.
+As a top 10 finalist, you will attend a residential course led by an industry professional.
+The course will take place between Sunday 13 December 2015 and Tuesday 15 December 2015.

 As a top 10 finalist, you will spend the day at Pinewood, pitch your film to the panel in the Boardroom of Pinewood studios and meet and have lunch with the judges.
 After a presentation to all finalists, you will discover if you have been selected as one of this year's winning Pitchers.
 If you are, you’ll get the chance to go away and hone your pitch, based on feedback from the panel, before coming back to do a final pitch.
 All Pitchers are invited to network and meet the judges at a reception in the evening.